-This shrubby vine commonly reaches 6-10 feet tall but can reach 16 feet tall in ideal conditions.
+This shrub commonly reaches 6-10 feet tall but can reach 16 feet tall in ideal conditions.
 Bright green, 5-inch long leaves have hairy edges and undersides.
 Flowers are surrounded by two showy green bracts that turn a showy bright red.
 Hummingbirds and butterflies visit the blooms frequently.
-The flowers give way to small black berries that are technically edible but not considered tasty by most humans.
+The flowers give way to small, black berries that are technically edible but not considered tasty by most humans.
 Birds and small mammals seem to love them though, and as a result, the seed can spread widely.

 Twinberry is a native in North America from Alaska and southern Canada south through the western U.S. to Mexico.